haowang666/LaTeX-examples/README.md

-LaTeX-examples
+#LaTeX-examples
-LaTeX examples for paper, homework and beamer presentation.
-Also examples of rmarkdown
+* LaTeX examples for paper, homework and beamer presentation.
+* Also example of Rmarkdown